hayhay33/950/labs/lab-3_1.md

 ### 3. Adding the Temperature Sensors

 <div class="primer-spec-callout danger" markdown="1">
-Every time you modify the code, you will clearly need to connect the Arduino to your computer.
-When your computer is connected, the battery should not be, and vice versa.
 Whenever you perform a calibration curve, or want to read accurate values to the SD card, you should do so with the battery connected.
 Because of the differences in voltage applied by a computer through USB and the 9V batteries we are using, there is some variation in the voltage values read by the Arduino from each sensor.
 Keep this in mind!
 </div>

 - [Link to TMP36 Spec Sheet](https://drive.google.com/file/d/10Lu2-s9MYqh0s0O6Nkxy8E_LDwDpnZ7T/view?usp=sharing)